felipethome/react-inline-transition-group/README.md

 # React Inline Transition Group

 Helps to control transitions defined using inline styles.
 Build upon [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html), the aim is to supply a component similar to ReactCSSTransitionGroup, but that instead of working with CSS classes work with inline styles.
-This approach bring some advantages like:
+This approach brings some advantages like:

 * You don't need to decouple your styles from the component.
 * You don't need to supply timeout properties as in ReactCSSTransitionGroup because the component can infer them based on the style object you pass to it.
-* You have callbacks to control the start and end of your transitions for each children.
+* You have callbacks to control the start and end of your transitions for each child.

 # Demo